Norwegian Labour and Welfare Administration

 The Norwegian Labour and Welfare Administration (NAV, originally an abbreviation of Nye arbeids- og velferdsetaten) is the current Norwegian public welfare agency, which consists of the state Labour and Welfare Service as well as municipal welfare agencies.
-It is responsible for a third of the state budget of Norway, administering programs such as unemployment benefits, pensions, child benefits and more.
-The agency has 19,000 employees (14,000 in the state service).
+It is responsible for a third of the state budget of Norway, administering programs such as unemployment benefits, sickness benefits, pensions, child benefits, qualification programme, temporary accommodation, health services, and more.
+In 2022 the agency had approximately 22,000 employees including approximately 15,500 employed by the state, and approximately 6,500 employed by the municipalities.
 Its head is the Labour and Welfare Director, currently Hans Christian Holte, who is appointed by the government.

 History

 NAV was established as a result of the Norwegian Labour and Welfare Act of 2006.
 The newly established agency is a collaboration between the Norwegian Labour and Welfare Service (Arbeids- og velferdsetaten) and certain parts of the municipal social services.
-"NAV" was originally an acronym for "New Labour and Welfare Administration" (Ny arbeids- og velferdsforvalting) but is now seen as a word.
+"NAV" was originally an acronym for "New Labour and Welfare Administration" (Ny arbeids- og velferdsforvalting) but is now seen as a word of its own.

 The aim of the NAV reform is to gather all the social security and employment offices to a common state agency where the employees of the Labour and Welfare Service and the municipal social services would work together to find solutions for unemployed people.
 The reform was adopted by the Parliament of Norway in the spring of 2005, and the social security agency National Insurance Service and employment agency Aetat was formally dismantled in July 2006 as the new Labour and Welfare Agency was established.

+Unemployment benefits

+Norway has an unemployment rate of 2.9% in 2022, one of the lowest in Europe, only below Czech Republic with 2.3% and Poland with 2.6 percent.
+The duration of the unemployment benefit from NAV depends on person's income for the last 36 months.
+Depending on the income, the unemployment benefit period can be up to 104 weeks (income above 237,240 NOK) or up to 52 weeks.
+Unemployment benefit is paid every 14 days.
+The maximum unemployment benefit you can get is 62.4% of your past income up to 711,720 NOK.
+It is slightly above the average value for OECD countries with the lowest benefits of 39% in Greece, and highest benefits of 94% in Denmark.
+A person can apply for unemployment benefit from NAV if he lost over 50% of the total working hours, lost his income, had an income of over 177,930 NOK in the last 12 months or over 355,860 NOK in the last 36 months, and under the age of 67.